 Age is irrelevant - a lot of the tech is new meaning that someone with 10 years of experience doesn't necessarily have an advantage over someone with 2 years.

 It's a global market.
 Our core business is placing candidates from across the globe in other countries across the globe.
 We are talking the UK, German France, Nordics, China, Vietnam, Thailand, UAE to name but a few of the locations we are currently operating in.

 What can you do about it?

-Come speak to us (other games recruiters are available) about the games industry.
+Come speak to us about the games industry.
 Development is dominated by C#, C++ and Unity skills.
 We also hire producers, artists, animators, analytics and BI consultants and a whole host of other skills many of which aren't pure technical skills